samira-estes-garcia/Find_A_Doc/README.md

 Plans For Expansion:
 * Find doctor location with user zipcode
 * Retrieve doctors' email so the user can email the office
-* Add user profile so they can favorite and save doctors they are interested in
+* Add user profiles so they can favorite and save doctors they are interested in

 Git Pages Live Link: https://samira-estes-garcia.github.io/find_a_doc/